 -Mike Shubic of Mike’s Road Trip

 The Castillon-du-Gard is a charming medieval village situated in the heart of Provence.
 Visitors will love strolling the quiet cobblestone streets and mingling with the locals as they take in the views of the surrounding countryside.
 It is the perfect home base for exploring many of the area’s attractions.
 Nearby is the famous Pont du Gard aqueduct, a UNESCO World Heritage site built by the Romans in the 1st century.
-Nîmes is also within reach with its 2,000-year-old Roman amphitheater and ancient temple.
+Nîmes, with its 2,000-year-old Roman amphitheater and ancient temple, is also within reach.
 Take time to explore the city’s gardens, take a tour of the Arena, and sample the local food and wine for a quintessential day in Provence.

 -Susan Lanier-Graham of Wander with Wonder

-The little town of Regensburg along the Bavarian edge of Germany is beautiful with its old world charms.
-This somewhat unknown destination in Europe should be on every traveler’s bucket list with its rich history as a member of the UNESCO World Heritage sites.
+The little town of Regensburg along the Bavarian edge of Germany and full of Old World charms is beautiful.
+This somewhat unknown destination in Europe should be on every traveler’s bucket list thanks to its rich history as a member of the UNESCO World Heritage sites.
 Split in two by the Danube River, it has a 12th-century Old Stone Bridge that has been here since the Roman Empire.
 This sixteen arched bridge connects two villages together, Regensburg with Stadtamhof, which are famous for the bratwurst and hand-crafted beer they have produced for centuries.
 It is also the perfect setting for the Christmas markets that you see spread out along the Danube River.
 Be sure to put this on your list of places you must see in Europe.

 -Cacinda Maloney of Points and Travel